greg-kurzepa/hydrostability-playground/README.md

 # hydrostability-playground

-Simulaion of hydrostability of 2D shapes using three methods:
+Simulaion to analyse and visualise hydrostability of 2D shapes using three methods:
 - minimum potential energy
 - GZ righting arm
 - catastrophe theory (buoyancy loci & their evolutes)